Becoming a Competitive Law School Applicant

 Select juniors and seniors may study the political process in Washington, D.C., through a program hosted at American University.
 Students are given full credit toward their degree for participation in the program.
 Scholarship assistance is available through a special fund endowed by U.S. Sen. Max Cleland, a 1964 graduate of Stetson.
 Contact Dr. T. Wayne Bailey for further information.

-The Center for International Education administers a program of foreign study designed to expose students, first-hand, to a country's language, literature, history, social institutions and artistic and scientific development.
-Opportunities for learning are offered at 10 centers spanning Europe, Latin America, Asia and the Pacific.
+Stetson's WORLD: International Learning administers a program of foreign study designed to expose students, first-hand, to a country's language, literature, history, social institutions and artistic and scientific development.
+Opportunities for learning are available in multiple locations across the globe.

 The Model Senate program is a three-day event, hosted by Stetson, that draws students from several universities in the eastern United States.
 Offered each spring, the program includes committee hearings, where students introduce bills which they have researched, and Senate sessions, where the bills passed in committee are presented to the full Senate.